 For ease of reading, references will be made to 'school' and setting.
-This term encompasses all types of educational establishments including academies, independent and free schools, FE institutions, sixth form colleges and Early Years settings.
+This term encompasses all types of educational establishments including academies, independent and free schools, pupil referral units, alternative provision, FE institutions, sixth form colleges and early years settings.